-The Agra Bear Rescue Facility runs with the long term commitment of our international partners IAR-UK, FTB-Australia, One Voice, France.
+The Agra Bear Rescue Facility runs with the long term commitment of our international partners IAR-UK, One Voice, France.
 We are extremely grateful to our individual donors and supporters.
-It is thanks to their support that we are able to do the work that we do.